vignettes/01-Introduction.Rmd

 object has been constructed properly at the outset of the analysis,

-package will incorporate the survey design
+the convey package will incorporate the survey design

 automatically and produce statistics and variances that take the complex